KANSAS CITY, Mo. — Voters in Kansas City could get to decide the fate of the newly minted Dr. Martin Luther King Jr. Boulevard.

-A petition to keep the historic KC street as The Paseo now has enough signatures to force a vote on the issue.
+A petition was started several weeks ago to keep the historic KC street as The Paseo.
+Now that petition has enough signatures to force a vote on the issue.